zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 metagui.itemsCanStack(item1, item2) -- Check if two item descriptors can stack together. metagui.itemMaxStack(item) -- Returns the maximum stack size of an item descriptor. metagui.itemStacksToCursor(item) -- Returns how many of an item can fit on the cursor, if any.

+metagui.checkShift() -- Only available in events; checks if player is holding shift.
 ```